 Happy Friday to ya!
-It’s time for another tutorial, and this week I’m sharing a pretty simple sewing project: French Inspired Laundry Bag.
+It’s time for another tutorial, and this week I’m sharing a pretty simple sewing project: a French Inspired DIY Laundry Bag.
 There are a lot of steps, but if you can sew a straight line then you can make this project.
 It really is pretty easy.
+And it can be a cute gift idea as well.
+I used a French Crown for this project, but you can use whatever motif that you like on the bag.
 Let’s get started!

 You’ll need these materials: